ttscoff/doing/README.md

 - `%interval`: when used with the `-t` switch on the `show` command, it will display the time between a timestamp or _@start(date)_ tag and the _@done(date)_ tag, if it exists.
 Otherwise, it will remain empty.

 Date formats are based on Ruby [`strftime`](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html#method-i-strftime) formatting.
 You can try it out [here](http://strftime.net).

+#### Formatted Notes

+In addition to the static placeholders for inserting notes (`%note`, `%idnote`, `%odnote`), you can also provide custom formatting.
+A format string looks like `%^> 8: note`.
+Here's now it works:

+There are three parts, all of them optional.

+    %(^>)( 8)(: )note

+1. The first part must start with `^` (caret, Shift-6) followed by 1 character.
+This is a marker character that will go at the beginning of the line, before any indent.
+2. The second part is a space character followed by a number.
+The space can be an actual space or an underscore to represent a space.
+If it's a "t", then tabs will be used.
+Any other non-alphanumeric character will be used as is.
+The number after it specifies how many of the character to insert.
+To indent by two tabs, you would use `%t2note`.
+3. The last part is one character followed by an optional space (or underscore).
+This is a line prefix that will be prepended to every line of the note, after the indent.

+`%^> 11: note` displays notes as:

+    Mon 12:16pm | Adding flexible padding to note indent @doing
+    >           : This is a note
+    >           : with a couple of lines

+You can use any combination of the parts:

+`%: note` outputs:

+    Mon 12:16pm | Adding flexible padding to note indent @doing : This is a note
+    : with a couple of lines

+And `%t2note` is the same as `%idnote`, just the note indented by two tabs.

+### Examples

 My normal template for the `recent` command looks like this: